fallen-icarus/cardano-loans/README.md

 ##### Offer Initiation
 Minting a valid `Offer` token requires all of the following to be true:

-1. The `MintOfferToken` redeemer must be used.
+1. The `MintOfferBeacon` redeemer must be used.
-2. One and only one token with the token name 'Offer' is minted, *and* one and only one token with the pubkey hash supplied with the redeemer as the token name.
+2. One and only one token with the token name 'Offer' is minted, *and* one and only one token with the credential supplied with the redeemer as the token name.
 This latter token is the `LenderID`.
 3. Both the `Offer` and `LenderID` tokens must be minted to an address using the dApp's validator script as the payment credential.
 4. Both the `Offer` and `LenderID` tokens must be minted to an address using a staking pubkey as the staking credential.
 5. Both tokens must be stored in the same UTxO with the proper inline `OfferDatum`:
     - `loanBeaconSym` == beaconPolicyId
-    - `lenderId` == lender's payment pubkey hash as a token name
+    - `lenderId` == lender's credential hash as a token name
+    - `lenderAddress` must use a payment pubkey
     - `loanPrinciple` > 0
+    - `loanCheckpoints` must all be > 0 and in ascending order.
+It can be empty.
+The last checkpoint must be < the `loanTerm`.
     - `loanTerm` > 0
-    - `loanInterest` > 0
+    - `loanInterest` >= 0
-    - `collateralization` list must not empty
-    - all collateral relative values must be > 0
+    - `collateralization` list must not empty and all collateral relative values must be > 0
+    - `claimPeriod` > 0
-6. The UTxO containing the datum and tokens must have the loan amount specified in the datum.
-If the `loanAsset` is ADA, then an additional 3 ADA is also required in the UTxO.
+6. The UTxO containing the datum and tokens must have the loan amount specified in the datum + an additional 5 ADA.
-7. The lender's payment pubkey must sign the transaction.
+7. The lender's credential in the redeemer must signal approval.

 The `collateralization` field is *how much of that collateral asset the lender wants per unit of the loan asset taken.* This is always in units of `collateralAsset/loanAsset`.
 For example, if `collateralization` for AGIX/ADA is 2/1, then the borrower must put up 2 AGIX for every 1 ADA borrowed.
 If more than one collateral asset is possible, then the collateral can be used in any combination where the total relative value equals the loan principle.
 For example, if DUST is also allowed at a ratio of 10/1, then 10 ADA can be borrowed by putting up 10 AGIX and 50 DUST: